Rare books collection

 Items within the Rare Books Collection are listed on the Library Catalogue.
 The shelfmark of the book is preceded by RARE BOOKS COLL.
 The Build Search options allows you to search within the Rare Books Collection.

 Rare books are for reference only and may only be consulted during hours when Library staff are available.
-Please refer to the Information Desk opening hours.
+Please refer to the Reception Desk opening hours.

 Please ask a member of Library staff to collect the item for you.
 Staff will note your details and will ask you to consult the book at a table near the Loans Help Desk.
 If items are fragile, we will ask you to handle them with care and refrain from photocopying.
 You may wish to photograph sections instead.
 Items should be returned to a member of Library staff at least 30 minutes before the desk closes.